Debunking the Arguments of PseudoSkeptics and Debunkers

 to why pseudoskeptics believe what they do, this author, who spent time

-undercover in a skeptical organization, might be able to shed some light on
+undercover in a skeptical organization, might be able to shed some

 that: